Discover the best things to do in Whangārei and plan your Northland itinerary.

 6. Catch a boat to Poor Knights Islands

-The Poor Knights Islands are one of the top diving locations in the world.
+The Poor Knights Islands are one of the top diving locations not only in New Zealand, but in the world as well.

 If you’re skilled when it comes to snorkelling or diving, you don’t want to miss out on this place.
 However, many of the tours cater for other activities such as kayaking if you don’t fancy heading underneath the waves.